 Action News Jax learns more about Kessler through people who claim they worked with her previously.

-The manager at Woody's BBQ in Fernandina Beach described her as "over the top" and said Sybert definitely had her quirks.
+The manager at Woody’s BBQ in Fernandina Beach described her as “over the top” and said Kessler definitely had her quirks.
 He said she once ate a pound of beef using her hands -- without using utensils.

 Customers at Tangles told Action News Jax there was tension between co-workers Kessler and Cummings leading up to Cummings's disappearance.